metamath/metamath-exe/wasm/DESIGN-lazy-compressed-fs.md

 2. **Add the second `-sJSPI` build** + page feature-detect.
 Proves parity at runtime before building on it.
-3. **Replace IDBFS with the own-IndexedDB store, still storing uncompressed and resident.**  Pure persistence refactor; behaviour identical.
+3. **Replace IDBFS with the own-IndexedDB store, still storing uncompressed and resident.**  Pure persistence refactor; behavior identical.
 4. **Add gzip-at-rest with the `raw`/`COMPRESS_MIN` policy** (compress the store
    + IndexedDB records, still materialize eagerly at boot).
 Shrinks IndexedDB.
 5. **Add `__wrap_fopen` + the `mm_materialize` import** (`-Wl,--wrap=fopen`), with